frank26080115/OpenMV-Astrophotography-Gear/README.md

 (By the way, that reticle isn't actually visible at night, but the scope is supplied with a separate LED flashlight that you can shine into it.
 More expensive mounts would have this light built-in.)

 Since we are using computer code, the MicroPython time library uses seconds-since-epoch, with 00:00 Jan 1 2000 (all the times mentioned are UTC +0) being the epoch.
 That's still usually a huge number that could hurt precision when floating point numbers are involved.
-So I came up with a new epoch, closer to the current date, which is 20:40:46 of Aug 10 2020.
+So I came up with a new epoch, closer to the current date, which is 20:40:53 of Aug 10 2020.
 At this moment, if you looked at Polaris from Greenwich UK (0° longitude), Polaris would be at where the star catalog says it's at without any RA offsets.
 Using this point as my epoch made calculations much easier and more precise.

+All calculations have been verified up to the year 2040, just to make sure that floating point precision is good enough.

 Plate Solving
 =============